 Sewing jersey fabric can be fun and very satisfying.
 You can make all types of clothes from T-shirts, leggings, dresses, tunics, pyjamas and more.
 Jersey fabric is soft to wear, drapes well, and tends to crease less than wovens.

 I recently bought a Singer Overlocker 14SH754 so I here’s a review.
 If you want to sew jersey fabric, then you can’t beat an overlocker.
 I’ve been an overlocker user for over 30 years, (25 of those have been using my faithful old Pfaff).
 Overlockers used to cost around £400 for the most basic models, with more advanced, robust machines costing £500-£2000.
 Therefore I was sceptical when I got a tip-off (thanks, Ann!) that Lidl would be selling the Singer Overlocker 14SH754 for £129.
 I immediately did as I usually do to check out gadgets and looked up prices and reviews online.

 *Before you read on any further, please skip to the bottom to read the update August 2018*

-Using the correct sewing machine needles is important to achieve a successful outcome to your sewing project.
-Sewing Machine needles come in an assortment of types and sizes.
-The wrong needle can cause issues such broken needles or threads, uneven or skipped stitches, and snags or holes in the fabric.
-You should choose your needle firstly according to the fabric construction, then the fabric
+Sewing machine needles come in an assortment of types and sizes.
+Using the correct needle is important to achieve a successful outcome to your sewing project.
+The wrong size or type of needle can cause breakages of either needles or thread.
+Uneven or skipped stitches, and snags or holes in the fabric are also symptoms of the wrong needle.
+You should choose your needle firstly according to the purpose/project, the fibre-type and fabric construction, then the fabric weight.